jclausen/cbmongodb/README.md

 	}
 	}).create();
 ```
-Once we've created the document, it becomes the Active Entity.
+Once we've created the document, it automatically becomes the Active Entity.
 ```
-var is_loaded=person.loaded(); //will return true
+var isLoaded=person.loaded(); //will return true
 ```

 There is a special `_id` value that is created by MongoDB when the document is inserted.
 This can serve as your "primary key" (e.g. - when you query for it directly, Mongo is really, really fast):